 Any last comments?

-I want to thank the press because honestly we’ve had lots of help from press, they stick out for us.
+I want to thank the press because honestly we’ve had lots of help from the press, and they stick out for us.
 Especially when I started out, I was small, and they were here.
 We have overseas press coming, Le Monde, BBC, so it’s cool to know that there is some interest.

 And I’m really happy with where we’re standing now because people know that we’re not only doing it for fashion.
 I’m a woman of color and I’m sensitive and I do want to fight.
 Not because I’m black, but for entrepreneurs in Africa, because we need to develop these countries.
 And we women are a big part of what’s going on in the continent, so this is my part.
 I love fashion, that’s what I do.
 That’s why I come back here to Senegal, to help and support, to put Dakar in the spotlight.
 I think people need to give credit to African women.
 They’re strong and they stand really tall to pull up their countries and this continent.